 The first step in opening a new food facility in Pueblo County is completing a Plan Review packet.
 The plan review packet is a general outline of the food operation and its main requests include menu items, equipment specs and facility layout.
 Failure to provide the required information may delay the plan review process.
 A plan review packet requires a $100 review fee and usually takes 14 business days to complete.
 Upon completion of plan review a pre-opening inspection of the facility and operations is conducted leading to the final step, licensing.
 At the pre-opening inspection a Retail Food Establishment license form is completed, processed (with appropriate fee) and then operations can begin.
 Contact the Food Safety Program about appropriate Retail Food Establishment license fees for the current year.
-Plan Review packets can be picked up in person at Environmental Health, 101 W. 9th Street, Pueblo, CO 81003 or by downloading from 'Related Files' to the right.
+Plan Review packets can be picked up in person at Environmental Health and Emergency Preparedenss Division, 101 W. 9th Street, Pueblo, CO 81003 or by downloading from 'Related Files' to the right.

 It is necessary to submit detailed plans and specifications of a proposed newly constructed retail food establishment and/or the affected areas of any proposed extensively remodeled retail food establishment.
 Each retail food operator, or person intending to become a retail food operator, shall be responsible for submitting all plans and specifications.
 Those assisting an operator may submit plans and specifications on the operator's authority.
 The Food Safety Program shall be consulted before preparation of plans and specifications.
 Approval of both plans and specifications is necessary before construction begins.
-A minimum of two weeks shall be necessary for the Pueblo City-County Health Department to review the plans.
+A minimum of two weeks shall be necessary for the Pueblo Department of Public Health and Environment to review the plans.
 Any revision of plans must be submitted to the Department for review and modification or approval.

 MOBILE UNITS / TEMPORARY EVENTS